-13.3 Holiday Falling on a Day of Rest
+13.4 Holiday Falling on a Day of Rest

-(a) When a paid holiday falls on an employee's day of rest, the employee shall be entitled to a day off with pay in lieu.

-(b) A day off in lieu of a paid holiday shall be scheduled no later than the end of the month following the month in which the holiday falls.
-The day shall be scheduled by mutual agreement between the employee and the Supervisor.

-(c) If an employee is called in to work on the day designated as the lieu day pursuant to (a) above, they shall be compensated as described in Clause 12.3 Overtime Compensation.
+- (a) When a paid holiday falls on an employee's day of rest, the employee shall be entitled to a day off with pay in lieu. - (b) A day off in lieu of a paid holiday shall be scheduled no later than the end of the month following the month in which the holiday falls.
+The day shall be scheduled by mutual agreement between the employee and the Supervisor. - (c) If an employee is called in to work on the day designated as the lieu day pursuant to (a) above, they shall be compensated as described in Clause 12.3 Overtime Compensation. - (d) If an employee is called into work on the day to which the holiday was moved, he shall be compensated at two times the regular rate plus his regular rate.

-13.4 Holiday Falling on a Scheduled Workday
+13.5 Holiday Falling on a Scheduled Workday

-(a) An employee who works on a designated holiday which is a scheduled workday shall be compensated at the rate of double-time for hours worked, plus a day off in lieu of the holiday; except for Christmas and New Year's when the compensation shall be at the rate of double-time and one-half for hours worked, plus a day off in lieu of the holiday.

-(b) A day off in lieu of a paid holiday shall be scheduled no later than the end of the month following the month in which the holiday falls.
-The day shall be scheduled by mutual agreement between the employee and the supervisor.
+- (a) An employee who works on a designated holiday which is a scheduled workday shall be compensated at the rate of double-time for hours worked, plus a day off in lieu of the holiday; except for Christmas and New Year's when the compensation shall be at the rate of double-time and one-half for hours worked, plus a day off in lieu of the holiday. - (b) A day off in lieu of a paid holiday shall be scheduled no later than the end of the month following the month in which the holiday falls.
+The day shall be scheduled by mutual agreement between the employee and the Supervisor. - (c) In order to accommodate long weekends for employees who work other than a Monday to Friday workweek, any other scheduling of days off for statutory holidays shall be by mutual agreement between the supervisor and the employee, provided this re-scheduling does not result in additional payment of premiums.

-13.5 Holiday Coinciding with a Day of Vacation
+13.6 Holiday Coinciding with a Day of Vacation

-Where an employee is on vacation leave and a paid holiday falls within that period, the paid holiday shall not count as a day of vacation.
+An employee is on vacation leave and a paid holiday falls within that period, the paid holiday shall not count as a day of vacation.

-13.6 Christmas or New Year's Day Off
+13.7 Christmas or New Year's Day Off